Page Builder Comptibility

 Overall, there’s a reason why the Astra theme has grown so quickly to become active on over 800,000 sites while maintaining a perfect 5-star rating on almost 4,000 reviews at WordPress.org.
 You can use it to create any type of website because it’s so flexible.

 - Modern theme

 Choosing a perfect WordPress theme for your blog or business website is not an easy task.
 There are countless themes out there, which may look good, but when you start using them, you realize it is not your cup of tea.

-None the less, a lot of theme developers recommend their own theme framework, which is also not an idle choice, as after a year or two, the framework becomes outdated due to lack of regular update.
+Nonetheless, a lot of theme developers recommend their own theme framework, which is also not an idle choice, as, after a year or two, the framework becomes outdated due to a lack of regular updates.